-Establishment of the DENSO Heritage Center

-the DENSO Heritage Center, we have established permanent exhibits that introduce the Company's history since its founding and showcase events that have occurred pertaining to quality and safety.
+Establishment of the DENSO Heritage Center In December 2021, we established the "Heritage Center" with the aim of enabling all employees to return to DENSO's origins, which are represented by the DENSO Creed and the principles of quality and safety, and to provide them with an opportunity to consider what unique aspect of DENSO that they themselves want to pass on to the next generation.
+At the DENSO Heritage Center, we have established permanent exhibits that introduce the Company's history since its founding and showcase events that have occurred pertaining to quality and safety.
 We also feature various special exhibits.
-In the two years since the Heritage Center's establishment, more than 7.500 DENSO employees from Japan and overseas have visited the location, using it as a foundation to implement sustainability management on an individual basis.
+In the two years since the Heritage Center's establishment, more than 7,500 DENSO employees from Japan and overseas have visited the location, using it as a foundation to implement sustainability management on an individual basis.